 Invitation to Participate

-Why: You are invited to participate in this research because you work in the software industry.
+Why: You are invited to participate in this research because you use software/mobile apps.

-How: To find potential participants, like you, we advertised for this study in online communities of software professionals.
+How: To find potential participants, like you, we advertised for this study in online communities of software professionals and on social media.

 Voluntary participation: Your participation is voluntary, and you may decline this invitation to participate.